-Entities of Colonel Frederick and Mrs. Bee and little son
+The Entities of Colonel Frederick and Mrs. Bee and little son are still in residence.

-Both Spirits are still enjoying the Mansion and each other; now much grander than what they built.
+They are still enjoying each other and the Mansion, which is now much grander than what they built.

-Their two year old may also still be there as well; staying in a home that he loved.
+The couple’s two year old may also still be there as well, staying in a home that he loved.

 A little boy has been seen playing in the house, and is suspected of being one of the mischievous children entities who like to turn water faucets on and off, and play with the lights as well.
-They perhaps like to move items around the mansion.
+They perhaps like to move items around the mansion as well.

 The Entity of Molly Bennett

-Though she had a busy, positive life, she never got over the deaths of her infant daughter, and little three-four year old son.
+Though she had a busy, positive life, she never got over the deaths of her infant daughter and her young son.
 She is the gentile hostess to the living.
 She has come down the central staircase, being seen or felt by the living.

-During the time of Sequoia Restaurant, owners Danica and Nello Olivo were meeting with staff in a first floor room above the bar, within the view of the central staircase.
-While waiting for a staff member; not quiet up to snuff, to arrive, Danica saw a mist float down the stairs and go around the corner.
+In the time of the Sequoia Restaurant, owners Danica and Nello Olivo were meeting with staff in a first floor room above the bar, within view of the central staircase.
+While waiting for a staff member who was not quite up to snuff, to arrive, Danica saw a mist float down the stairs and go around the corner.

-She has been seen by the proprietors in the flower shop.
-Molly likes to go into the flower shop where they put together wedding flowers for upcoming weddings and receptions.
-She also probably enjoys watching the weddings and receptions that take place in her mansion.
+Molly has been seen by the proprietors in the flower shop.
+She likes to go into the flower shop where they put together wedding bouquets for upcoming ceremonies and receptions.
+She also probably enjoys watching these events..

 The Entity of Judge Marcus Bennett